lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 On the other hand, conservative retries can exhaust client's resource (because of back-offs and jitters) which limit the throughput per instance.

-A fault tolerant system does not only minimize errors but also minimize retries.
+A fault tolerant system does not only minimize errors but also minimizes retries.

 # Node Outage